 However, take note that, in certain areas in the country — particularly in rural locations or islands — mobile signal/data is either erratic or non-existent.

 If you’re a freelancer or someone who always need to be online, this is something you need to consider.
 Research about the destination ahead of time to know about about WIFI or mobile data availability and choose accommodations that offer free WIFI.

 If you’re arriving in Manila, expect traffic on main roads and highways.
 If you’re here on a short layover, it’s best to stay inside the airport or explore to near destinations such as Mall of Asia.
 Further than that and you might be stuck in traffic for hours!

 Also Read: Things to Do and Places to See in Manila

 7. How to get around

-Tricycles and jeepneys are the common types of local transportation.
+Tricycles, jeepneys and buses are the common types of local transportation.
 Minimum fare per person is less than P10 ($0.50).
 Make sure to keep P20 and P50 bills for payment because a lot of drivers don’t keep change for huge bills.